Corner Brook, Newfoundland

 If you happen to be in Canada for this important National Day then please take time to learn about it.

-This is one of two established breweries in the town and although not brewing on the day we visited, they do brew on site.
+This is one of two established breweries in the town.
+Although not brewing on the day we visited, they do brew on site.

 They have quite a number of interesting beers on sale including Uphill Both Ways, Every Inch a Sailor, Liquid Sunshine and Double Daylight to name but a few!
 The beer glasses came complete with a panic line – to indicate when to order the next one.

-Rather than have a flight to try, Ken went for a local IPA beer which he enjoyed.
+Rather than have a flight to try, Ken had a local IPA beer which he enjoyed.

 To check out our experiences in Corner Brook just click the video below – and if you enjoy the content simply ‘Like’ and ‘Subscribe’ to see more (subscription is free).